John Cheever: Early writings

-Cheever enlisted in the Army on May 7, 1942.
+Cheever enlisted as an infantryman in the U.S. Army on May 7, 1942.
+He was later reassigned to the Signal Corps.
 His first collection of short stories, The Way Some People Live, was published in 1943 to mixed reviews.
 Cheever himself came to despise the book as "embarrassingly immature", and for the rest of his life destroyed every copy he could lay his hands on.
-However, the book may have saved his life after falling into the hands of Major Leonard Spigelgass, an MGM executive and officer in the Army Signal Corps, who was struck by Cheever's "childlike sense of wonder."
+However, the book may have saved his life after falling into the hands of Major Leonard Spigelgass, an MGM executive and officer in the Signal Corps, who was struck by Cheever's "childlike sense of wonder."
 Early that summer, Cheever was transferred to the former Paramount studio in Astoria, Queens, New York City, where he commuted via subway from his apartment in Chelsea, Manhattan, New York City.
 Meanwhile, most of his old infantry company was killed on a Normandy beach during the D-Day invasion.
 Cheever's daughter Susan was born on July 31, 1943.

 After the war, Cheever and his family moved to an apartment building at 400 East 59th Street, near Sutton Place, Manhattan; almost every morning for the next five years, he would dress in his only suit and take the elevator to a maid's room in the basement, where he stripped to his boxer shorts and wrote until lunchtime.
 In 1946, he accepted a $4,800 advance from Random House to resume work on his novel, The Holly Tree, which he had discontinued during the war.
-"The Enormous Radio" appeared in the May 17, 1947 issue of The New Yorker — a Kafkaesque tale about a sinister radio that broadcasts the private conversations of tenants in a New York apartment building.
+"The Enormous Radio" appeared in the May 17, 1947 issue of The New Yorker—a Kafkaesque tale about a sinister radio that broadcasts the private conversations of tenants in a New York apartment building.
 A startling advance on Cheever's early, more naturalistic work, the story elicited a fan letter from the magazine's irascible editor, Harold Ross: "It will turn out to be a memorable one, or I am a fish."
 Cheever's son Benjamin was born on May 4, 1948.